kubermatic/kubermatic/docs/proposals/kubelb.md

 **Agent**

 The agent will watch for the Ingress resources and will ensure that the backend service, used by the ingress resource, is exposed to the LB Cluster.
 This is done by creating a copy of the service if it's of type ClusterIP.
-Then the agent creates a TCPLoadBalancer CRD for the Service exposed by the tenant cluster, and a HTTPLoadBalancer CRD for the Ingress resources inside the LB cluster.
+Then the agent creates a TCPLoadBalancer CRD for the Service exposed by the user cluster, and a HTTPLoadBalancer CRD for the Ingress resources inside the LB cluster.

 **Manager**